vvaradarajan/satori/src/static/PowerBatteryOptimization.md

 \`int_0^T Pb\ dt = -S\`  (i.e. over a period, the battery must charge/discharge equal to the Solar power input).
 The rest of the derivations as similar to examples 1-4.
 ...
 and e < C for all t.

+# A numerical and heuristic approach

+The number of variables and constraints are numerous when solar power, battery charging and discharging characteristics are included.
+Additional practical considerations such as power efficiency of batteries, multiple tiers of pricing add to the complexity and an analytical solution is difficult.

+A numerical approach with heuristics is the method suggested and works as follows:

+1. **Heuristic** : Charge the battery when tiers are low, and discharge when high.
+2. **Numerical Evaluation**: Each of the variables is evaluated each hour over a natural cycle of 24 hrs.
+The variables are categorized as 'independent' (iV's) and 'dependent'(dV's) based on their dependency on other variables.
+Ex: Solar power is independent and can be determined over the cycle of 24 hrs.
+Battery Charge is dependent on battery current.
+Battery current is dependent and is a function of grid power, consumed power and solar power.

+Using point 2, the iV's are recorded for each hour.
+Then the dV's are computed from the iV data for each hour.
+Where the dV's are dependent on other dV's and order of computing the dV's is followed.
+Where there is a 'circular' dependency (Battery Current is dependent on Battery Charge, which depends on Battery Current) time is used to order the computation - i.e. The next value of the Battery Current is dependent on the current value of Battery Charge.

+Using the heuristic (point 1 above), states are determined (i.e. low price state, high price state), which are used in the computations.

+##Optimization space:
+The main variable to be optimized is the battery current with respect to cost of power consumed.
+Here again some heuristic's are applied:
+a.
+Battery charge should be sufficiently high to cover power requirement during the high price state.
+If this is not possible, then the Battery charge should be max at the beginning of the high price state.
+b.
+Battery should not charge while in the high price state.
+c.
+The Battery charge at the beginning of the cycle should equal the Battery charge at the end of the cycle.

+There will be many solutions (all of which should have the minimum cost).
+These solutions are determined and expected to be a 'range' of beginning battery charge values.

+##Solution Technology and Algorithm:

+Python with charts is the technologies used.
+The charts is a critical component to validate/present the variable conditions and the optimal solution.

+The Algorithm is to use time-series arrays (time = 0 to 23 hrs).
+These arrays are pre-filled for the iV's (independent variables).
+The dV's are then computed in order of the dependencies.
+A pre-fill of the 0th time period is required to handle 'circular' dependencies as mentioned above.
+Here that is the initial battery charge.
+In order to apply the optimization heuristic, some values based on intermediate iV's and dV's need to be computed prior to computation of some dV's.
+Here the power requirement (consumption - solar) during the 'high price state' has to be computed.
+This is computed by summing (consumption-solar) over the high price state.
+This establishes the minimum battery charge value at the time the High Price state starts.
+Similar method is used to establish the minimum battery charge at the initial period.
+Therefore the battery charge levels are determined at a few time periods.
+In the period in-between the battery current (charged/discharge) is determined in a manner to conform to these values.

+Each computation will also follow set rules such as : Battery Charge current < Max permitted, Battery Charge > Min permitted etc.

+The solution Algorithm also provides for easy alteration of the iV values and battery properties (i.e. it is 'data-driven' as these values/properties are kept as datafile, for easy editing)